ghrcdaac/dmrpp-file-generator-docker/README.md

 ```

 If `dmrpp` configuration is set on the collection and in the workflow, any keys
-the collection's configuration will override those keys in the workflow's.
-This
+in the collection's configuration will override those keys in the
-means, for example, if you want all collections processed with a given workflow
+workflow's.
+This means, for example, if you want all collections processed with
-to use the same `options` but different `dmrpp_regex`, the workflow config can
+a given workflow to use the same `options` but different `dmrpp_regex`, the
-set `options` and each collection can set `dmrpp_regex` to get the desired
+workflow config can set `options` and each collection can set `dmrpp_regex` to
-behavior.
+get the desired behavior.

 # Supported get_dmrpp configuration
 ## Via env vars